-Believe me, before taking on this project I didn’t know how to reupholster dining chairs, but if I can do it, you can do it!
+Reupholstering chairs for your dining room is a super cost effective way to update your dining room.
+Whether you’ve got chairs to recover or find some secondhand, reupholstering dining chairs is easier than you might think.
+Believe me, before taking on this project I didn't know how to reupholster a dining chair, but if I can do it, you can do it!

-It all started when this past weekend I finally had a chance to get back to focusing on my Dining Room Makeover.
+It all started when I finally had a chance to get back to focusing on my dining room makeover.

-The hubs didn’t even roll his eyes when out of nowhere I was painting the walls (which by the way, wasn’t even in the original plan!)
-Even without the eye roll, I know he thinks I’m nuts…but totally supportive of my need to be creative.
-Love him.
+The hubs didn't even roll his eyes when out of nowhere I was drawing a hexagon pattern the walls, to create the look of wallpaper -which by the way, wasn't even in the original plan.
+Even without the eye roll, I know he thinks I'm nuts…but totally supportive of my need to be creative.

 First I had to take the chairs apart which, in this case, was pretty easy because the screws were in plain sight.
-I made note of how they came apart, because I would have to put them back together the same way, and labeled baggies to store my screws based on where they came from.
+I made note of how the chair backs and chair seats came apart, in order to put them back together the same way, and labeled baggies to store my screws based on where they came from.

 Once that was done, I cleaned the wood chair frames using a damp towel and gave them a nice coat of stain.
-I used MinWax in Dark Walnut.
+I used MiniWax in Dark Walnut.

-It turns out that the gum situation on the wood frames was nothing in comparison to the yuck I found on the seat cushions.
+It turns out that the gum situation on the wood frames was nothing in comparison to the yuck I found on the chair seat cushions which made recovering the chair seats interesting.
 The previous owners of these chairs had invited some gum chewers with NO manners to dinner.

 It kept me quite entertained as I took out one staple after another.